skllfi/sparkle/docs/docs/utilities.md

 !!! info

-    Users can choose to keep the PowerShell window open after execution via a toggle.
+    Users can choose to keep the PowerShell window open after execution via a toggle in the ui.

 ---